JoseRuiz01/MLRanking/README.md

 To improve the model *NDCG* metric, we enhance the dataset with more *features*, *data* and *expanded queries*.

 ### **1. Expanding Queries**
-We extended the dataset with two more queries appart from the first 3.
+   We extended the dataset with two more queries appart from the first three included in the excel.

    - Firstly, we introduced the query '`calcium in serum` and continue to do experiments with it and variations of the query.
-- Finally, we extended again including `cells in urine` and variation of the query to add variety to the dataset.
+   - Finally, we extended again including `cells in urine` and variation of the query to add more variety to the dataset.

 ### **2. Expanding Dataset**
-   To cover more search variations, we add *custom queries* into the *LOINC Search* tool and download *CSV* files with the documents retrieved.
+   To cover more search variations, we added *custom queries* into the *LOINC Search* tool and downloaded *CSV* files with the documents retrieved.

-   We did several experiments, but for the final version we included documents results for the following queries:
+   We did several experiments, including documents results for the following queries:
    - bilirubin in plasma
    - bilirubin
+   - plasma or serum
    - calcium in serum
    - calcium
    - glucose in blood
    - glucose
+   - blood
    - leukocytes
    - white blood cells count
    - cells in urine
    - cells
+   - urine

 ## **3. Evaluating the Model**